MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                 \[OSVersion \<String\>\]: cloudPcOperatingSystem
                 \[OnPremisesConnectionName \<String\>\]: The Azure network connection that is applied during the provisioning of Cloud PCs.
                 \[PartnerAgentInstallResults \<IMicrosoftGraphCloudPcPartnerAgentInstallResult\[\]\>\]: The results of every partner agent's installation status on Cloud PC.
+                  \[ErrorMessage \<String\>\]:
                   \[InstallStatus \<String\>\]: cloudPcPartnerAgentInstallStatus
                   \[IsThirdPartyPartner \<Boolean?\>\]: Indicates if the partner agent is a third party.
-When 'TRUE', the agent is a third-party (non-Microsoft) agent.
-When 'FALSE', the agent is a Microsoft agent or is not known.
+When 'TRUE' the agent is a third-party (non-Microsoft) agent and when 'FALSE' the agent is a Microsoft agent or isn't known.
-The default value is 'FALSE'.
+The default value is 'FALSE'
                   \[PartnerAgentName \<String\>\]: cloudPcPartnerAgentName
                   \[Retriable \<Boolean?\>\]: Indicates if the partner agent is a third party.
-When 'TRUE', the agent is a third-party (non-Microsoft) agent.
-When 'FALSE', the agent is a Microsoft agent or is not known.
+When 'TRUE' the agent is a third-party (non-Microsoft) agent and when 'FALSE' the agent is a Microsoft agent or isn't known.
-The default value is 'FALSE'.
+The default value is 'FALSE'
                 \[PowerState \<String\>\]: cloudPcPowerState
                 \[ProvisioningPolicyId \<String\>\]: The provisioning policy ID of the Cloud PC.
                 \[ProvisioningPolicyName \<String\>\]: The provisioning policy that is applied during the provisioning of Cloud PCs.